-Description: Continue to develop relationships with local outdoor education organizations to support bay field trips and curriculum.
-Develop and implement watershed and estuary-based curriculum and projects in schools within the watershed.
-Host teacher training workshops and professional development opportunities for educators with custom curriculum focused on watershed, estuary, and ocean literacy.
-Partner with One Cool Earth to create a "Watershed Week" for all schools they work in throughout SLO County, dedicating one week to watershed curriculum and environmental stewardship.
+Description: Partnerships are key to implementing our program's environmental education goals.
+Staff work with partners to support bay field trips and develop curriculum.
+The Estuary Program will continue to develop relationships with local outdoor education organizations to support bay field trips and curriculum.
+Staff will develop and implement watershed and estuary-based curriculum and projects in schools within the watershed.
+Our program will host a third year of teacher training workshops and professional development opportunities for educators with custom curriculum focused on watershed, estuary, and ocean literacy.
+These workshops will have the same cohort of educators attending all three sessions, in addition to three optional sessions to obtain a Project WET certification.
+The Estuary Program will partner with One Cool Earth to implement "Watershed Week" in schools located throughout SLO County to teach materials on watersheds and environmental stewardship.